-In line with the rules of the Listing Manual of the SGX-ST, we have in place a policy and guidelines on dealings in our securities, which have been disseminated to employees of the Group and Directors of the companies within the Group.
-The policy and guidelines restrict certain employees (including all administrative officers and employees of managerial grade and above, and employees in departments which are likely to be privy to confidential material price-sensitive information, such as the offices of the PCEO, EVPs and Senior Vice Presidents, the Legal and Finance departments, and departments or units of companies in the Group having charge of business development and/or marketing activities) from trading in our securities during the period falling two weeks before the announcement of our quarterly financial statements for each of the first three quarters of its financial year and one month before the announcement of our full-year financial statements.
+In line with the rules of the Listing Manual of the SGX-ST, we have in place a policy and guidelines on dealings in our securities for the Company and for employees of the Group and Directors of the companies within the Group.
+The policy and guidelines restrict the Company and certain employees (including all administrative officers and employees of managerial grade and above, and employees in departments which are likely to be privy to confidential material price-sensitive or trade-sensitive information, such as the offices of the Senior Management team, the Legal and Finance departments, and departments or units of companies in the Group having charge of business development and/or marketing activities) from trading in our securities during the period of one month immediately preceding the announcement of our half year and full year financial statements and during the period of two weeks immediately preceding the announcement of our voluntary quarterly business updates containing meaningful and relevant financial and non-financial information on our performance for the first and third quarters of each financial year.